What to do in winter

 With short days and long nights, winter is the best time to look to the sky.
 On a clear night countless stars splash light across the deep, dark North York Moors sky.
 This is one of the best places in the country to see stars, because of the low light pollution levels and clear horizons.

 Dalby Forest is one of three Dark Sky Discovery Sites in the North York Moors, Milky Way class, which means it has some of the darkest sites in the country and the Milky Way is visible to the naked eye.
-Scarborough and Ryedale Astronomical Society holds stargazing events in Dalby Forest on the first Friday in February and March (8-9.30pm).
-Find more ideas on where to go stargazing on the coast.
+Find more ideas on where to go stargazing on the coast too.

 We also team up with our friends at the Yorkshire Dales National Park to hold a Dark Skies Festival during February half-term – stargazing, games and activities, from Hawes to the Moors and shores!

-North Yorkshire Moors Railway also runs special winter excursions during the Christmas holidays, check their website for dates and times.
+North Yorkshire Moors Railway often run special winter excursions during the Christmas holidays, check their website for dates and times.

 5. Time for a bit of pampering and relaxation